 Progress we are making towards this objective: The values are in weekly assemblies and curriculum leaders are embedding them in their long-term planning.
-Whole class PHSE books are used to record conversations relating to equality and revisited throughout the year to ensure children remember.

 Objective 2: Advancing Equality

 To ensure that the curriculum celebrates the diversity in our community and that all children are represented.
 For men and women are both represented in the history curriculum and the reading spine ensures children from all cultures and backgrounds are represented so that all children see themselves in the books they read.